Dynamics of radiating particles in current sheets with a transverse magnetic field component: Implementing Radiative Recoil

 The analytical approximations made in the limit $i_x<<i_{xmax}$ work well up to at least $i_x\approx0.05$, some up to $i_x\approx0.15$.
 When working in the specified limit, these may be sufficient depending on the required precision.
 At higher $i_x$ (or if precision better than $10^{-2}-10^{-3}$ is required), however, the numerically obtained functions can prove to be useful as the fits no longer work very well.

 We would like to comment on the surprising change of trend near $i_x=i_x^*\approx0.212$ in $\Delta\mu(i_x)$ on Fig.\ref{Fig:dmu}(a,b) and the lack thereof on $-\Delta i_x(i_x)$ in Fig.\ref{Fig:dix}(a,b).
 The decrease of both with the growth of $i_x$ from 0 to $i_x^*$ is not surprising, since the part of the trajectory to the right of the \textit{uncertainty curve} is the most subject to radiation losses.
 We believe the slight increase in $\Delta\mu$ at $i_x>i_x^*$ is due to the fact that near the uncertainty curve the trajectory of the particle in the "fast" phase space is close to the separatrix, so the particle is less subject to radiation reaction \cite{Traj}, or, in mathematical terms, $\overline{x^2}\approx0$ in Eq.\ref{Frad2} or $\eta\approx\overline{\cos{\varphi}(\eta)}\approx-1$ in Eq.\ref{eq:dmu}.
-As a result, the increase is noticeable, but still rather slight.
-For $\Delta i_x(i_x)$, however, the factor $f'(-\eta)$ in (\ref{eq:dixdmu}-\ref{eq:dix}) mitigates this, since for trajectories close to the center of the "slow" phase space (Fig.\ref{phsp},$i_x\approx i_{xmax}$) $f'(-\eta)\approx0$ as the phase space center corresponds to $\eta=\eta^*$ \cite{Traj}.
+As a result, the increase in $\Delta\mu$ when moving away from the uncertainty curve is noticeable, but still rather slight.
+For $\Delta i_x(i_x)$, however, the factor $f'(-\eta)$ in (\ref{eq:dixdmu}-\ref{eq:dix}) mitigates this, since for trajectories close to the center of the "slow" phase space (Fig.\ref{phsp}, $i_x\approx i_{xmax}$) $f'(-\eta)\approx0$ as the phase space center corresponds to $\eta=\eta^*$ \cite{Traj}.
+See Supplemental Material at [URL will be inserted by publisher] for some useful approximations in the limit $i_x\approx i_{xmax}$.